supahcraig/CLDR/Labs/Data Flow Functions/readme.md

 }
 ```

+This will add permissions for your Lambda to list (but not accsss) all your secrets, and also the ability to read this and only this secret.
+Give it a name, Click Review Policy, and then Create Policy to attach it to the role.

-8. Publish your lambda
+## Publish your Lambda

+From the Lambda console,
 * Actions --> Publish
   * this will make it live, but you still need to invoke it somehow